gizmecano/opencart-3-fr/.github/README.md

   - revise or fix existing string in existing file
   - delete obsolete string in existing file

+## Contribution

+Any suggestions or submissions (translation, optimisation, etc.) might be considered by [opening an issue](https://github.com/gizmecano/opencart-3-fr/issues) into the free variant repository.

 ## Imprint

 ### License